 You will get a lot of advice, when you start your company.

-You will get a lot of advice from many different people: friends, family, employees, old bosses, your co-founders, other founders, board members, customers, books… endless advice.
+You will get a lot of advice from: friends, family members, employees, old bosses, your co-founders, other founders, board members, customers, books… endless advice.

-When bad news hits you, at first, it may seem like the end of the world.
-Give it 24 hours, and maybe 48 hours… it will never bet be as bad as you originally thought.
+When bad news hits you, at first it may seem like the end of the world.
+Give it 24 hours, and maybe 48 hours… it will never be as bad as you originally thought.
 Never.

 Founders are in a unique situation, where their success or failure affects many different aspects of their lives.

 It is not only a financial success or failure.
 It is not only the shame and guilt of letting people down: investors, employees, family, and yourself.

 It is not only the risk and fear of never getting funded again.
 It is not only the risk of living with a scar that will haunt you forever.

 It is not only the worry of going back to your old boss and begging for your old job, and be constantly told “I told you so, I told you not to quit your job…”

 It is all of these things and more that are tied up with the success or failure of a startup.